BigBigDoudou/otoroshi/README.md

   property :foo, Integer
 end

-Example.new # => ArgumentError, "foo is not an instance "
-Example.new(foo: 1.5) # => ArgumentError, "foo does not match required type"
+Example.new # Otoroshi::WrontTypeError, :foo is not an instance of Integer Example.new(foo: 1.5) # Otoroshi::WrontTypeError, :foo is not an instance of Integer

-instance.foo = nil # => ArgumentError, "foo does not match required type"
+instance.foo = nil # Otoroshi::WrontTypeError, :foo is not an instance of Integer
-instance.foo = 1.5 # => ArgumentError, "foo does not match required type"
+instance.foo = 1.5 # Otoroshi::WrontTypeError, :foo is not an instance of Integer
 ```

 You can provide multiple authorized types: